 Recurring shingles isn’t preventable.
 You can reduce your risk by getting the shingles vaccine, even after you’ve had shingles.

 People who received the shingles vaccine generally had less severe cases of shingles.
-They also had fewer occurrences of PHN.
+They also had

 Doctors recommend the shingles vaccine for people over 50 but not for those who have a weakened immune system.